rajharsh18/rajharsh18/README.md

 ## Recent activity
 <!--START_SECTION:activity-->
-1. Currently working on a challenge #ThinkBeyondExam in which we have to develop a product which    will detect weather a given YouTube video is of educational type or nor.
+1. Currently working on a challenge #ThinkBeyondExam in which we have to develop a product which    will detect weather a given YouTube video is of educational type or not.